 When possible, the safest option is to take your bicycle indoors with you.
-That way, you’ll be able to keep an eye on it and it won’t catch the attention of eagle-eyed passers-by.
-At Turvec, we have a range of secure bike racks that can be used in internal or external spaces, often with special covers or in locker form, giving you extra peace of mind that your bike is safely stored.
+That way, you’ll be able to keep an eye on it, and it won’t catch the attention of the wrong person.

 Park it in a busy, well-lit area